 K'nera remembered back to Alexander's birthday and how he had been disappointed that his father had left the station just before he was to arrive.
 She had hoped that it had just been a coincidence that his departure had been so close to his son's arrival but now she had her doubts.

 Nodding, K'nera then allowed Ch'Targh to head in behind the others to the bridge.
 She knew that she could have easily found out what she had learned by delving into Alexander's thoughts but she wasn't quite comfortable doing that still.
+He wasn't just a random member of the crew, he was friend.
 Catching his stray thoughts or sensing his emotions were one thing; actively snooping into his mind was a completely different matter.

 Alexander didn't trust the Romulans anymore than any other Klingon that he knew but he also wondered just how the Alpha Quadrant Alliance was supposed to defeat the Dominion from the Gamma Quadrant if they couldn't put aside old hostilities long enough to fight only one enemy at a time instead of waiting for their own allies to double-cross them.
 Now the two fleets were staring at one another across an imaginary line in the sand; neither trusting the other but both reluctantly dependent on the other for their own sector's safety.

 A part of Alexander wondered if the temporary alliance with the Romulans could ever last once the war was over.
 That is if the war ever did end.
 He knew that all it would take right now would be for one nervous trigger finger to break the tenuous cease-fire between the two empires.
 From there the two empires would likely pull their forces from the front-lines against the Dominion and fight a war on a second front without even thinking about it.
 Of course Gowron could have posted ships that had once been loyal to the Duras family along the border.
 They were used to working alongside them; but then Gowron would have had to worry about their loyalty to him and the Empire.